Thinking of increasing your employability prospects before graduating?

 At the end your placement:

-At the end of your placement fill in the Work Placement Recognition Form (Go to key information and than forms)
+At the end of your placement fill in the Work Placement Recognition Form (Go to key information and then forms)

 The Work Placement Recognition Form together with the receipt is to he handed in at the DegreePlus Office after the work placement is concluded.

 Placements through the DegreePlus are not ECTS based.
 However, once your request is approved, your work placement will be officially recorded on your academic transcript.